tkivisik/digit-span-testing/README.md

 # Digit Span Testing

-This repository is for Digit Span testing and training, as well as training the phonetic number system in Estonian.
+This repository is for Digit Span testing and training (in Estonian and in English), as well as training the phonetic number system in Estonian.
 It was initially developed for the Artificial and Natural Intelligence (ANI) course at the University of Tartu.

 ## Digit Span testing